captainGeech42/zanderwork.com/content/projects.md

 ![RansomWatch example](https://raw.githubusercontent.com/captainGeech42/ransomwatch/main/img/slack_example_new_victim.png)

+## Homelab

+I have a homelab (running VMware) where I learn about different IT technologies, and run the infrastructure for my malware analysis and other personal projects.
+Check out my [latest blog post](/blog/2021-homelab/) for details on Lab 3.0.

+{{< img src="/lab.png" caption="Latest lab diagram (Lab 3.0)" >}}

 ## TrainWatch

 TrainWatch is an iOS and watchOS app that monitors the status the subway trains in Washington, D.C. and provides a clean interface on your wrist for checking when the next trains will arrive nearest you.